MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/dir-command.md

    `/deleted`
    :::column-end:::
    :::column span="3":::
    Displays deleted items and existing items.
-The deleted items are followed with `;Xn` where `n` is the deletion id.
+The deleted items are followed with `;Xn` where `n` is the deletion ID.
    :::column-end:::
 :::row-end:::
 :::row:::